England Women: Lionesses 'considering their options' in row over FA bonuses two weeks from start of World Cup

 Their argument is that, if the Lionesses progress to the latter stages of the World Cup, it will boost the FA and its commercial revenues, and the players should share in such success.

-The players point to the total money being earned by the USA and Canada, which is considerably higher than for England's players, because of the unique collective bargaining agreements in place in North America, which sit outside FIFA's prize-giving guidelines.
+The players point to the total money being earned by the USA, which is considerably higher than for England's players, because of the unique collective bargaining agreements in place in North America, which sit outside FIFA's prize-giving guidelines.

 Those funding rules, set by FIFA within the last month, were much higher than the English FA expected, guaranteeing that 60 per cent of all the money the FA earns from the tournament should go to the players in bonuses.